-As June 30 approaches, you’ll probably start hearing the term “EOFY” (short for “End of Financial Year”) popping up everywhere.
-But what is EOFY, why is it so important, and what should you be doing to get ready?
+As June 30 approaches, you’ll probably start hearing the term “EOFY” everywhere.
+But what is EOFY?
+Why is it so important?
+What should you be doing to get ready?
 In this simple guide, we’ll break down everything you need to know about EOFY, from tax responsibilities and key dates to tips for staying organised and avoiding any last-minute stress.
+It’s important to be prepared financially so you don’t need to take out an emergency loan!

 - Why is EOFY important?